Efficiently Embedding Dynamic Knowledge Graphs: Experimental Results

-We used publicly available codes (implemented in Python on PyTorch) of ConvE, ComplEx, and TransE from~\cite{conve2018},~\cite{trouillon2016complex}, and~\cite{han2018openke}, respectively.
-Since the codes of GAKE (published by the authors) was implemented in C++ and puTransE does not release source codes, we implemented them in Python on PyTorch.
-For training, we adopted early stopping based on the Hits@10 (will be introduced in Section~\ref{subsec:lp}) on the validation set, and also set the maximum number of epochs as $800$.
+We used publicly available codes (implemented in Python on PyTorch) of ConvE, RotatE, ComplEx, and TransE from~\cite{conve2018},~\cite{sun2018rotate},~\cite{trouillon2016complex}, and~\cite{han2018openke}.
+Since the codes of GAKE (published by the authors) were implemented in C++ and puTransE does not release source codes, we implemented them in Python on PyTorch.
+For training, we adopted early stopping based on the Hits@10 (introduced in Section~\ref{subsec:lp}) on the validation set, and set the maximum number of epochs as $800$.